 Beth: Your language has the word "squanch" in it a lot.
 Doesn't that become tedious and worn out, like the Smurf thing?Rick: Beth, Squanchy culture is more contextual than literal.
 You just say what's in your squanch, and people understand.Beth: Oh, OK.
 I squanch my family.
 [Rick and Squanchy both look horrified] What?
 I do, I squanch my family!Squanchy: Stop saying it!

 - Non-native speakers of a language often cannot tell the difference between words that native speakers swear are pronounced totally differently.
 Apparently, if you never had to distinguish between two phonemes during the first few years of your life, it takes lots of practice ever to learn to notice the difference.
-Most well known is the "flied lice" phenomenon (or, conversely, westerners' trouble with "getting" word tones), but can also happen between more closely related language.
+Well known examples include Japanese Ranguage, Arab Beoble Talk, and Vampire Vords.
+This can also happen between more closely related languages.
 For example, Danes commonly have trouble telling the English words "dock", "duck", "dug", and "dog" apart.
 Or, for that matter, Dutch people and "bat", "bad", "bed" and "bet".

 - Depending on the speaker's accent, those can be tricky distinctions for native English speakers.
 Some other examples of accent-induced confusion include "cot" and "caught", "pin" and "pen", and "Mary/merry/marry".